AdobeDocs/experience-manager-64.en/help/sites/administering/using/rich-text-editor.md

   <tr>
    <td valign="top" width="100"><p>styles</p> </td>
    <td valign="top" width="100"><p>styles</p> </td>
-   <td valign="top" width="200">Support for styling using a CSS class. <a href="../../../sites/administering/using/configure-rich-text-editor-plug-ins.md#textstyles" target="_blank">Add new text styles</a> if you want to add (or extend) your own range of styles for use with text.</td>
+   <td valign="top" width="200">Support for styling using a CSS class. <a href="../../../sites/administering/using/configure-rich-text-editor-plug-ins.md#textstyles" target="-blank">Add new text styles</a> if you want to add (or extend) your own range of styles for use with text.</td>
   </tr>
   <tr>
    <td valign="top" width="100"><p>subsuperscript</p> </td>